 Apache Cassandra is a NoSQL database providing linear scalability and fault-tolerance on commodity hardware.
 Cassandra supports replicating across multiple datacentres, providing lower latency for users and the peace of mind of knowing that you can survive regional outages.

-Non database like systems

-Samza

-Samza is a distributed stream processing framework.
-It uses Apache Kafka for messaging, and Apache Hadoop to provide fault tolerance, processor isolation, security, and resource management.
-The processing that Samza enables is often called stream processing.
-The expected time to get output from a stream process is usually much lower than batch processing, frequently in the sub-second range.

-Spark

-Spark is built on the concept of distributed datasets, which contain arbitrary Java or Python objects.
-You create a dataset from external data, and then apply parallel operations to it.
-There are two types of operations: transformations, which define a new dataset based on previous ones, and actions, which kick off a job to execute on a cluster.

-Camel

-Apache Camel uses URIs to work directly with any kind of transport or messaging model, such as HTTP, as well as pluggable components and data format options.
-Apache Camel is a small library with minimal dependencies for easy embedding in any Java application.

-Accumulo

-Accumulo is a sparse, distributed, sorted, multi-dimensional map based on Google's BigTable design and is built on top of Apache Hadoop, Zookeeper, and Thrift.
-It is designed to scale to trillions of records and tens of petabytes.
-Apache Accumulo features a few novel improvements on the BigTable design in the form of cell-based access control and a server-side programming mechanism that can modify key/value pairs at various points in the data management process.
+Data Transfer Tools

-Flume
+Apache Flume

 Apache Flume is a distributed, reliable, and available service for efficiently collecting, aggregating, and moving large amounts of streaming data into the HDFS.
 It has a simple and flexible architecture based on streaming data flows; and is robust and fault tolerant with tuneable reliability mechanisms for failover and recovery.
 It uses a simple extensible data model that allows for online analytic application.

-Sqoop
+Apache Sqoop

 Apache Sqoop is a tool designed for efficiently transferring bulk data between Hadoop and structured data stores such as relational databases.
 Relational databases are examples of structured data sources with well defined-schema for the data they store.
 Cassandra, Hbase are examples of semi-structured data sources and HDFS is an example of unstructured data source that Sqoop can support.

+Data flow/stream processing tools

+Apache Accumulo

+Accumulo is a sparse, distributed, sorted, multi-dimensional map based on Google's BigTable design and is built on top of Apache Hadoop, Zookeeper, and Thrift.
+It is designed to scale to trillions of records and tens of petabytes.
+Apache Accumulo features a few novel improvements on the BigTable design in the form of cell-based access control and a server-side programming mechanism that can modify key/value pairs at various points in the data management process.

+Apache Camel

+Apache Camel uses URIs to work directly with any kind of transport or messaging model, such as HTTP, as well as pluggable components and data format options.
+Apache Camel is a small library with minimal dependencies for easy embedding in any Java application.

+Apache Samza

+Samza is a distributed stream processing framework.
+It uses Apache Kafka for messaging, and Apache Hadoop to provide fault tolerance, processor isolation, security, and resource management.
+The processing that Samza enables is often called stream processing.
+The expected time to get output from a stream process is usually much lower than batch processing, frequently in the sub-second range.

 Cascading

 Cascading is a software abstraction layer for Apache Hadoop.
 Cascading is used to create and execute complex data processing workflows on a Hadoop cluster using any JVM-based language, hiding the underlying complexity of MapReduce jobs.
 Cascading also comes with an extension called Lingual.
 Lingual simplifies application development and integration by providing an ANSI SQL interface for Apache Hadoop.
 This interface can connect existing SQL codes with Hadoop and accelerate application development with Hadoop.

-Storm
+Apache Storm

 Storm reliably processes unbounded streams of data, doing for real-time processing what Hadoop did for batch processing.
 Storm can be used with many programming languages.
 It is scalable, fault-tolerant, guarantees data processing, and claims to be easy to set up and operate.
 Storm uses Thrift, an interface definition language and binary communication protocol that is used to define and create services for numerous languages.
 Apache Avro also does a similar job, but does not require running a code-generation program when a schema changes.